abitdodgy/words_counted/README.md

 6. Ability to filter out words from the count.
 Useful if you don't want to count `a`, `the`, etc...
 7. Filters special characters but respects hyphens and apostrophes.
 8. Plays nicely with diacritics (utf and unicode characters): "São Paulo" is treated as `["São", "Paulo"]` and not `["S", "", "o", "Paulo"]`
+9. Customisable criteria.
+Pass in your own regexp rules to split strings if you prefer.

 See usage instructions for details on each feature.